-Adkins Arboretum explores the environment of an upstream Bay tributary on the Eastern Shore.
-This 400-acre native garden and preserve is located on Tuckahoe Creek and includes portions of one of the region's most significant forested wetlands, promoting the conservation and restoration of the Chesapeake Bay region's native landscapes.
+Adkins Arboretum explores the environment of an upstream Bay tributary on the Eastern Shore and helps to promote the conservation and restoration of the Chesapeake Bay region's native landscapes.
 As a model for land management and ecological restoration, the Arboretum fosters community engagement and inspires the adoption of land stewardship practices for a healthier and more beautiful world.
 Natural areas contain the diversity of various stages of maturing forests and meadows.

 While the Arboretum’s 400 acres showcase its mission of land stewardship, its education programs are designed to inspired and guide both children and adults to explore and appreciate the region’s natural beauty and take action to contribute to the protection and enhancement of our backyards, neighborhoods, and communities.

 (Note: Many places fill to capacity on busy, nice weather days, especially holiday weekends.
 Please call ahead or visit the official website to get the most up-to-date information before visiting.)